Dynasty: The Reunion: Plot

 The series finale of Dynasty, broadcast in May 1989, had left oil tycoon Blake Carrington shot by a corrupt policeman, his beloved wife Krystle in an off-screen coma, and his conniving ex-wife Alexis Colby plunging from a balcony.
 The Reunion picks up two years later as Blake, who survived the shooting but was then convicted for the death of his assailant, is pardoned and released from prison.

 Krystle has awakened from her coma during the two-year gap and returns to Denver, where she finds the Carrington mansion on auction.
 In California, she is reunited with an overjoyed Blake.
 Blake and Alexis' son Steven Carrington is now an environmental lobbyist in Washington, D.C., and in a relationship with Bart Fallmont.
 Steven's sister Fallon has split with both her husband Jeff Colby and her lover John Zorelli, and reunited with Miles Colby.
 Fallon is also raising her two children and Blake and Krystle's daughter, Krystina.
 Meanwhile, Krystle's niece Sammy Jo, having lost her fortune, is once again modeling in New York and having an affair with Arlen Marshall, a married man who owns a fashion company, Fashion Fury.
 On the catwalk for Fashion Fury, Sammy Jo soon comes in contact with the company's newest investor: her ex-mother-in-law Alexis, who survived the fall from the balcony two years earlier after falling on her ex-husband Dex Dexter.

 It soon becomes clear that Blake's downfall had been orchestrated by The Consortium, a mysterious organization which now controls Denver-Carrington.
 The most insidious part of their plan comes to fruition as Krystle, brainwashed before her return, is compelled to make an attempt on Blake's life.
 Her love for Blake allows her to resist and overcome the programming, but The Consortium kidnaps Jeff.
 Miles, Blake's eldest son Adam Carrington, and Jeff's ex-wife Kirby Anders rescue him.
 Despite Adam's involvement in The Consortium's takeover, he and Blake reconcile their differences.
 Adam and Kirby also rekindle their past romance and Blake regains control of Denver-Carrington after Adam testifies on his behalf.
 Krystle and Alexis have one final catfight, with the two of them brawling at Alexis' fashion company.

 The Carringtons reunite at the mansion as secret Consortium leader Jeremy Van Dorn, who is romantically involved with a clueless Alexis, attempts to both gain control of her company ColbyCo and kill her.
 He drags her to the garage and tries to asphyxiate her with carbon monoxide fumes from one of the cars parked inside, but she is rescued by Adam, as Van Dorn escapes.
 Fallon realizes she still loves Jeff, and leaves Miles for him yet again.
-Blake and Krystle hold a family celebration at the mansion to which even Alexis is invited.
+Adam proposes to Kirby and Blake and Krystle hold a family celebration at the mansion to which even Alexis is invited.
 After Blake makes a toast to his family, the miniseries ends as he and Krystle dance together, happy at last.